Webcampak/Documentation/webcampak3.x/src/docs/Configure/en_Sources.md

 This system lets you compare the (difference)[https://www.pureftpd.org/project/libpuzzle] between two pictures using (puzzle-diff)[https://linux.die.net/man/8/puzzle-diff].
 This difference is represented as a "distance", you will probably have to run a couple of sample videos to identify the best threshold for your video.

-For greater accuracy, a watermark can be defined, this watermak is applied by webcampak on each picture before calculating the difference.
+For greater accuracy, a watermark can be defined, this watermak is applied by Webcampak on each picture before calculating the difference.
 For example on a construction site, you might want to add a black watermark covering everything which does not deal with the building you are capturing.
 This way, the difference will only be calculated if something changed on the building itself (not capturing clouds movements for example).

 The difference is a calculated between two consecutive pictures.
 For example PIC-1 is compared with PIC-2, if PIC-2 in over the threshold, it's not selected and PIC-1 is compared with PIC-3, then PIC-3 is compared with PIC-4, PIC-4 is compared with PIC-5, and so on.